 - Do not list the station here in space G-but do list it in space I (the Special Statement Program Log)-if the station was carried only on a substitute basis. - List the station here, and also in space I, if the station was carried both on a substitute basis and also on some other basis.
-For futher information concerning substitute basis stations, see page (v) of the general instructions.
+For further information concerning substitute basis stations, see page (v) of the general instructions.

 Column 1: List each station's call sign.
-Do not report origination program services such as HBO, ESPN, etc.

-Column 2: Give the number of the channel on which the station's broadcasts are carried in its own community.
-This may be different from the channel on which your cable system carried the station.
-Identify each multicast stream associated with a station according to its over-the-air designation.
+Do not report origination program services such as HBO, ESPN, etc. Identify each multicast stream associated with a station according to its over-the-air designation.
 For example, report multicast stream "WETA-2" as the same on the form.
+Simulcast stations must be reported in column 1 (list each station separately; for example, WETA-2-simulcast).